Why Choose GWA?

 For more information about AP, please check out www.collegeboard.com as well as an intro video put out by College Board: AP Course Overview.

-George Washington Academy is a candidate school* for the Diploma Programme.
-This school is pursuing authorization as an IB World School.
+George Washington Academy is an IB World School offering the Diploma Programme starting in 2020-2021.
 IB World Schools share a common philosophy - a commitment to high-quality, challenging, international education - that we believe is important for our students.

 For further information about the IB and its programmes visit http://www.ibo.org.